psdesignro/recipies-page/README.md

 I didn't use CSS grid for a while, but I decided to use it over table, because as far as I know, table is a mess on small devices

-I also unse one intermediate media query, that would work  for tablets.
+I also used one intermediate media query, that would work  for tablets.

 ### Continued development